abhinav322/Problem9/README.md

 # Problem9
-Designed a BLDC motor using basic Simulink blocks
+Design a BLDC motor using basic Simulink blocks.Demonstrate a speed control system with this motor.